 Another commercial pedal car serving on a carousel is this mint-condition Triang Jeep, photographed with a fleet of other vehicles at the famous British travelling fair called Carters Steam Fair, in London, England in 2010.

-Here's an example that looks like a commercial pedal car, but doesn't match any of the makes seen on our Pedal-Drive Jeeps page, or other Unidentified Pedal-Drive Jeeps.
-See the larger copy of the photo (110K JPEG), taken at an unknown location probably in the 1950s.
+Here's a photo taken at an unknown location, probably in the 1950s.
+The Jeep looks like a commercial pedal car, but doesn't match any of the makes seen on our Pedal-Drive Jeeps page, or other Unidentified Pedal-Drive Jeeps.

 This one I would really like more information about; where was this ride located?
 The Jeeps appear to be mounted on rails and driven by a central cable, rather than on a rotating platform.
 The near-perfect half-scale CJ-3B replicas, and the bus in the background, suggest that this dates from the 1950s.